adamturn/update-fleet/README.md

     README.md
 ```

-Finally, scp a file across a fleet of servers by running the main.py module.
-The fleet option requires your \<fleet-name\> and the scp option requires a full remote path with the file name part matching one in your /scp-files directory.
+Finally, scp a file across a fleet of servers by running the "main.py" module with Python 3.6+.
+The fleet option requires your \<fleet-name\> and the scp option requires a full remote path with the file part matching one in your scp-files/ directory.
 ```shell
 $ python src/main.py fleet=fleet scp=~/utils/config-dev.properties
 ```